irskep/irskep.github.com/content/pages/game-reviews.md

 has the same kind of slow-paced space fight and enormous story.
 There's room for a game like that today, but it would probably need to have better AI and be in 3D.

+### Hack, Slash, Loot

+Combat, story, and graphics all too simplistic.

 ### Hammerfight